TomBurdge/node-agnostic-spark/README.md

 PySpark is recognized as the go-to DataFrame API for data engineering.

 Traditional PySpark is particularly well suited for scaling to massive datasets.
-However, PySpark not as efficient for smaller datasets.
+However, PySpark is not as poor choice for smaller datasets.
 Here's why:

 - Spark operates on a Java Virtual Machine, which introduces a significant overhead.
 - Multi-node operations in Spark involve either complex infrastructure or relatively high costs for serverless environments (e.g., DataBricks, DataProc).